tteeoo/static-website/src/blog-thought-dilations.md

 It's simple: I just need some cymbals.
 Even nimble fingers sew with thimbles, though.
 Whoa!
 I never knew you needed that to make hats.
-Mercury's gone beserk, you see
+Mercury's gone berserk, you see,
 So every drop counts, fluid ounce.
 "Pounce!" goes the cat to the mouse;
 If only there were one for louse.